Ecological-Complexity-Lab/network-navigator/README.md

 ### Changes made from the upstream mapequation/network-navigator:
-* Changed Shape of the layers to poligon and shpae of the nodes to ellipse.
+* Changed Shape of the layers to polygon and shpae of the nodes to ellipse.
 * option of atrributes for each node, and present them in the side bar under selected node.
 * Changing the size of the node by degree.
 * Change the color of the node by degree or by one of the numeric values of the attributes.